Does Egypt face a new revolution?

-> There is a risk of more of the violence that has punctuated the two and a half years since Hosni Mubarak was toppled by a blast of rage from Tahrir Square.
-“June 30” crops up endlessly in conversation.
-The Cairo bourse has shriveled in anticipation and security forces say they are preparing to deal with trouble.
+There is a risk of more of the violence that has punctuated the two and a half years since Hosni Mubarak was toppled by a blast of rage from Tahrir Square.
+"June 30" crops up endless lyin conversation.
+The Cairo bourse has shrivelled in anticipation and security forces say they are preparing to deal with trouble.

-> "There is a strong chance of violence," said retired general Sameh Seif al-Yazal.
+"There is a strong chance of violence," said retired general Sameh Seif al-Yazal.
 "It could start from any side."

-> It is unclear what can end stalemate between the Islamists, whose organized electoral base has handed them the formal levers of power, and a diffuse opposition of liberals, Christians and secular conservatives united in fear of Islamic rule, plus amass of the uncommitted, fed up with economic drift under Mursi.
+It is unclear what can end stalemate between the Islamists,whose organised electoral base has handed them the formal levers of power, and a diffuse opposition of liberals, Christians and secular conservatives united in fear of Islamic rule, plus a mass of the uncommitted, fed up with economic drift under Mursi.

-> The wealthy generals, once led by Mubarak but who sacrificed him to save themselves, have said they want no more political role.
+The wealthy generals, once led by Mubarak but who sacrificed him to save themselves, have said they want no more political role.
 Islamists say it would mean civil war if the troops moved against them.
 Yet the army is still held in high regard by the vast majority and says it will intervene to maintain order.

 However June 30 ends - and few will bet with confidence on the outcome - it will help determine whether the Arab Spring eventually blossoms, or withers - not just for 84 million Egyptians but for would-be democracies across the Middle East.